Complete Custom Recovery Installation Guide

 - Power off device completely

-- Hold Volume Down + Power until fastboot screen appears
+- Hold Volume Down + Power until fastboot appears

 - (Key combination varies by manufacturer)